 We visited the Rocky Mountain National Park in early spring, before the famous Trail Ridge Road had been cleared of snow, but managed to drive as far as Rainbow Curve, for spectacular views of Horseshoe Park.

-Since we arrived late afternoon, we used our first day to do a short hike and plan more for the next day.
-There was a serious mismatch of physical abilities between us.
+Since we arrived late afternoon, we used our first day to do a short hike and plan the next day.
+There was a significant mismatch of physical abilities between us.
 My son is 23 years old, in fantastic shape, and completely acclimated to higher altitudes, having lived in Colorado for several years now.
 He loves to hike, especially straight up.
-I am 54 and was more than a little out of shape after a bout with pneumonia last winter that took longer than I expected to recover from.
+I am 54 and a little out of shape after a bout with pneumonia last winter took longer than I expected to recover from.
 We had to find a compromise.
 I agreed to keep going as long as he wanted, but we had to stick to trails that had minimal climbing involved, and he needed to slow down to my pace.
 The “no whining allowed” clause was also agreed upon, as is customary in our family, and with the recommendation of the resident Park Rangers, we headed out for three hikes.

 Within the park boundaries at an elevation of about 11,000 feet, Lawn Lake was originally a natural feature, but in 1903 a group of settlers from Loveland decided to build a dam in order to increase it’s size so that it could provide irrigation water to their community.
 For decades, the dam was regularly inspected and repaired as needed, but over time the road that permitted access fell into disrepair and those inspections ceased.
 Unfortunately, the dam began to suffer undetected internal erosion, and on July 15, 1982 at 5:30 a.m., the lake broke through the terminal moraine that had held since the end of the last ice age.
 Without warning, 29 million gallons of water flooded down the mountain, sweeping trees and huge boulders as much as four miles through to the valley floor.